explainers-by-googlers/cross-origin-storage/public-hash-list/implementation/README.md

-This directory — both the **tooling** (scrapers, `index.js`) and the **generated data file** (`data/public-hash-list.dat`) — is licensed under **[MPL-2.0](LICENSE)**, the same license the
-[Public Suffix List](https://github.com/publicsuffix/list) uses, via its own `LICENSE` file.
+This directory — both the **tooling** (scrapers, `index.js`) and the **generated data file** (`data/public-hash-list.dat`) — is licensed under **[Apache-2.0](LICENSE)**, via this directory's own `LICENSE` file.
 This is distinct from the rest of the [WICG/cross-origin-storage](https://github.com/WICG/cross-origin-storage) repository, which is under the
 [W3C Software and Document License](https://www.w3.org/copyright/software-license/)
-(see the repository root [`LICENSE.md`](../../LICENSE.md)) — MPL-2.0 applies
+(see the repository root [`LICENSE.md`](../../LICENSE.md)) — Apache-2.0 applies
-only to this `public-hash-list/implementation/` subtree.
-MPL-2.0 is weak, file-based copyleft that explicitly permits embedding into proprietary codebases, which minimizes legal review for any vendor that has already cleared the PSL.
+to the `public-hash-list/` subtree.

+Apache-2.0 is permissive and carries an explicit patent grant.
+It replaces an earlier MPL-2.0 choice made to mirror the Public Suffix List: browsers vendor the PHL as third-party data, and on that path neither MPL-2.0 nor the W3C license is on the allowlists engines apply to bundled dependencies, whereas Apache-2.0 is.
+See the [PHL explainer](../phl-explainer.md) for the full reasoning.

 A note on what is being licensed: the individual entries are _facts_ (a file has a given hash), which attract no copyright in the US, though a curated compilation